 - Use a load balancer, such as NSX Advanced Load Balancer, to distribute traffic across multiple servers and improve scalability

-Platform engineering at VMware Tanzu
+Platform engineering and VMware Tanzu

-Application platform engineering is a major focus at VMware Tanzu because it helps organizations build, run, and manage modern, cloud native applications that are agile, scalable, and resilient.
+Application platform engineering is a major focus for VMware Tanzu because it helps organizations build, run, and manage modern, cloud native applications that are agile, scalable, and resilient.
 This is especially important in today's digital economy, where businesses must be able to quickly respond to changing customer needs and market conditions.

 The VMware Tanzu suite of products and services helps enterprise organizations build and support platform engineering teams implementing modern cloud native platforms.
 VMware Tanzu offers a range of products and services, such as VMware Tanzu Application Service for deploying and managing applications, VMware Tanzu for Kubernetes Operations to simplify, secure, and optimize cloud native platform operations, and VMware Tanzu Application Platform to unlock developer productivity and accelerate the path to production.
 Consulting services through VMware Tanzu Labs help organizations implement DevOps practices and learn to build and deliver software securely, quickly, and efficiently while addressing the organizational shifts needed to meet the challenge of running cloud native applications in production at scale.